Teutopolis Girls beat Altamont 54-45 after trailing early

 Discombobulated is not a word usually associated with the Teutopolis Lady Wooden Shoes basketball team.

 Teutopolis coach Laurie Thompson agreed that word could describe her team’s play in the opening quarter against Altamont on the night of Jan.
-28 in Griffin Gym.
-She had some other words for her team’s performance early in the game that ended with a Teutopolis victory over the Lady Indians, 54-45.
+28. She had some other words for her team’s performance early in their home game that ended with a Teutopolis victory over the Lady Indians, 54-45.

 “Out of sorts, chaotic.
 They weren’t on the same page and it shows.
 We did have a new play we put in so that led to some of it.
 I’m not mad about that.
 I’m just irritated we can’t rip the ball through pressure and go to the basket.
 I want to see that,” Thompson said after the game.